influxdata/docs-v2/content/influxdb/v2.0/tools/grafana.md

 {{< expand-wrapper >}}
 {{% expand "View and create InfluxDB v1 authorizations" %}}

-InfluxDB OSS 2.0 provides a 1.x compatible authentication API that let's you authenticate with a username and password like InfluxDB 1.x _(separate from the credentials used to log into the InfluxDB user interface)_.
+InfluxDB OSS 2.0 provides a 1.x compatible authentication API that lets you authenticate with a username and password like InfluxDB 1.x _(separate from the credentials used to log into the InfluxDB user interface)_.